 Staff review watershed maps and divide each watershed into several sectors that will be assigned to small teams of volunteers.
 The number of sectors in each watershed varies and is determined based on the expected number of survey volunteers, expected number of technical leaders available on the training day, anticipated NPS problems and number of developed properties.
 Ideally, each sector should have between two and four volunteers and one technical leader.
-See Survey Design Section for more information about dividing watersheds into sectors.
+See 10.
+Survey Design, below, for more information about dividing watersheds into sectors.

-Survey materials (including field sheets, GIS maps and/or tax maps, sketch sheets, photo identification numbers and educational handouts) are compiled in binders or packets for each sector.
+Survey materials (including field sheets, GIS maps and/or tax maps, landowner identification tables, photo identification numbers and educational handouts) are compiled in binders or packets for each sector.
+Tablets are provided for surveys using digital forms.
 Signs to place in car windshields and surveyor identification (ID) badges (optional) are prepared to clearly identify surveyors in the field.
 Technical leaders will be recruited to attend the volunteer training and lead small group field sessions.
 Prospective technical leaders will be trained in survey methods if they have not served as a leader in past surveys.

-Task 3: Volunteer Training

-Training is provided by technically qualified individuals (i.e., technical team members) who have been selected by the steering committee.
+Task 3: Volunteer Training (see also 8.
+Training Requirements, below) Training is provided by technically qualified individuals (i.e., technical team members) who have been selected by the steering committee.
 Names of qualified individuals can be obtained from the Division of Environmental Assessment of the Maine DEP or the County SWCD.
-The Maine DEP can also provide a CD of a standard training presentation for stream and lake watershed surveys.
+The Maine DEP can also provide a standard training presentation for stream and lake watershed surveys.